Man on the Edge (film): Cast

-Release & Reception
+Release and reception

-The film was released on January 9, 2013, and remained at #1 at the South Korean box office throughout the month, selling 3,897,969 tickets during its theatrical run.
+The film was released on January 9, 2013.
+It remained at #1 at the South Korean box office throughout the month, selling 3,897,969 tickets during its theatrical run.

 It received mixed reviews, with audiences generally rating it higher than film critics.
 Many reporters described it as a fun movie with compelling performances; some criticized the story's unrealistic circumstances, while others hailed the story as unique and interesting.

 When the film was released in Japan, Japanese production and distribution company SPO held a 'Park Shin-yang Festival 2014' at Toho Cinemas Roppongi Hills.
 The festival ran from February 1–14, screening other films featuring the actor in addition to the main feature.